 Financial aid Satisfactory Academic Progress Policy is separate and distinct from the institution’s academic progress policy.
 All credits attempted in any semester of enrollment at the student’s home campus, regardless of aid status, will be counted when calculating all measures of satisfactory academic progress.

 In order to be eligible for financial aid the student must meet specific academic requirements.
-Financial aid calculations for GPA and credits earned and attempted includes all home campus coursework ever taken.
+Financial aid calculations for GPA and credits earned and attempted include all home-campus coursework ever taken.
 Transfer credits are only factored into calculations for credits earned and attempted.
 The minimum academic requirements and the student’s current status can be viewed in their MyUH Services portal.

 Minimum Standards